sean-smith/pcluster.cloud/content/02-tutorials/01-setup-mfa.md

 weight = 21
 +++

-To enable Multi-Factor Authentication (MFA) with Pcluster Manager there's two steps that need to be completed:
+To enable Multi-Factor Authentication (MFA) with ParallelCluster UI there's two steps that need to be completed:

 1. Enable MFA for Cognito Userpool
 2. Login and setup Authenticator app